JunJunCheng/test/README.md

 >- Time consuming for manager to track and predict the stock for all products
 >- Sales report needs to be generated manually every month
 >- It is difficult for manager to make distribution requirements planning without sufficient data
+>- High possibility for out-of-stock/overstock problem without good planning on stock quantity and distribution requirements

 > <strong>Reception</strong>
 >- It is hard for reception to transfer the order inforamtion to the warehouse admin without task management
 >- It is hard for reception to find the position for each production in the order
+>- It is time consuming for reception to store and update the stock when products come

 > <strong>Warehouse Admin</strong>
 >- It is hard for warehouse admin to find the items in a huge warehouse